 How Long Can You Freeze Bean Sprouts

 The freezing duration for bean sprouts typically ranges from 2 to 3 months.
-While frozen bean sprouts can last longer, in my experience their quality starts to diminish after this period due to changes in texture and taste.
+While frozen bean sprouts can last longer, in my experience their quality starts to diminish with changes in texture and taste.

 Can You Freeze Bean Sprouts Without Blanching